-Golden Greek tortoise eggs.
+Golden Greek / Mesopotamian tortoise eggs.
 This was a 3-egg clutch incubated at 86 °F (30 °C).
 Day 2 of incubation.
 The eggs are still mostly pink in color, but have little white spots that are often a good sign of fertility.
 The incubation substrate in the photo is HatchRite, but I usually use vermiculite.

-Day 7 of incubation.
+Same eggs at day 7 of incubation.
 Notice the growing white "bands" around the eggs.
-Soon the eggs will be all white.
+Soon these fertile eggs will be all white.
 Non-fertile eggs do not chalk.

 Candling of tortoise eggs is best done in a dark room.
 Use a very small flashlight or a special egg candling light.
 Hold the flashlight briefly (to prevent spot heating if the light is hot) near the top or back of the egg.
-This allows the light to shine through the egg and you to see what's inside.
+This allows the light to shine through the egg and let's you to see what's inside.

 I use a tiny flashlight called Maglite Solitaire which is about 3" long and 1/2" in diameter.
 It's not very bright, but does the job well.
 The "dull" light probably bothers the baby embryo less than a super bright LED light would.

 Do not turn or rotate the eggs from their upright position because this can injure or kill the developing tortoise embryo.
 I just move the egg box; I don't touch the eggs at all.
 The less you disturb the eggs, the better it is for them.
 That's why I don't candle eggs very often.

 Candling one of the chalked golden Greek eggs shown in the first two photos above at 20 days of incubation.
-Notice the blood vessels.
-It will take a few weeks of incubation before you can see them.
+It will take a few weeks of incubation before you can see the blood vessels like here.